TV and radio broadcasters take a cautious approach to hiring

-Broadcasters are facing intense pressure.
-The answer in such a situation is to manage costs, and the first thing that goes out of the window is hiring, and in some extreme cases, it results in large number of employees being given the pink slip – rumours are doing the rounds in the industry that a large broadcasting and publishing group has laid off anywhere between 300 and 500 employees.
+Advertising revenues in the broadcasting industry are shrinking and the pressure is on!
+The answer in such a situation is to manage costs, and the first thing that goes out of the window is hiring, and in some extreme cases it results in large number of employees being given the pink slip – rumours are doing the rounds in the industry that a large broadcasting and publishing group has laid off anywhere between 300 and 500 employees.

 Organisations, for obvious reasons, have remained tight-lipped about such developments – if any.
 Most TV broadcasters that exchange4media contacted refused to comment on their hiring / firing status.